Edit on Github

 The contacts you store on your travel devices should be minimal, including only the contacts essential for your trip (don’t copy your entire address book or contacts database to your travel devices).

-If you don’t perform a check-in after a set time (for instance, within four hours of letting your contact know you are approaching a checkpoint), your contact should initiate an agreed upon protocol which should typically include contacting your home country’s embassy (if your country has a presence at your destination) as well as contacting an attorney.
+Your contacts should include a check-in contact at your newsroom (unless you have memorized their phone number) with whom you will need to perform check-ins at regular intervals to relay that you are OK.
+Talk to your newsroom and editors before the trip to figure out a check-in procedure that works well for everybody—and decide on what to do if you miss a check in.
+If you don’t perform a check-in after a set time (for instance, within four hours of letting your contact know you are approaching a checkpoint), your contact should initiate an agreed upon protocol which should typically include contacting your home country’s embassy (if your country has a presence at your destination) or getting in touch with a lawyer.

 Storing Information